13 months to 4 years

 Yes.
 Christ for the Nations requires High School transcripts and College transcripts from all applicants.

 We are not a federally accredited institute, but we do partner with other universities.
-At this time, we have articulation agreements with these universities who accept our credits: Oral Roberts University, Dallas Baptist University, Southwestern A/G University, Ecclesia College, and The King’s University.
+At this time, we have articulation agreements with these universities who accept our credits: Grand Canyon University (GCU) Oral Roberts University, Dallas Baptist University, Southwestern A/G University, and The King’s University.
 Your credits from CFNI are transferable and can be used toward a degree at one of these learning institutions.
 We also offer Co-Enrollment through Dallas Baptist University.